Two of the main contributors to the somewhat confused state in which the marketing profession finds itself are:

 The forecasts are that marketing is morphing into a technology-based discipline to cope with the new age of technology.
 Whilst this is almost certainly true, we must not forget to focus on the fundamentals of marketing and we must learn how to embrace technological developments as essential tools to help us in our quest to build real value for our target markets.
 Only this way will we let boards of directors see the major contribution we make to corporate strategy.

-The Knowledge Development Committee of the Worshipful Company of Marketors during the next two years will be focussing on helping the marketing community to embrace the plethora of new technology innovations and tie them in to what really matters in the boardroom.
+The Knowledge Development Committee of the Worshipful Company of Marketors is focussing on helping the marketing community to embrace the plethora of new technology innovations and tie them in to what really matters in the boardroom.

 From this and other seminal papers on the state of marketing, it is difficult not to conclude that the discipline of marketing is destined to become increasingly less influential in the board room unless there is some kind of revolution